Italy president says next government must bring reforms

 The former European Commissioner is under international pressure to stand in the election so he can continue his policy agenda which has so far included an overhaul of the pension system, deregulation and labour market reform.

-But a poll by the SWG institute on Monday showed that 61 percent of Italians are against Monti running for a second term, with approval ratings sinking to almost their lowest level since he came to power.
+But a poll showed on Monday that 61 percent of Italians are against Monti running for a second term, with approval ratings sinking to almost their lowest level since he came to power.

 Napolitano said it was important that the next government helped maintain stability and continuity by keeping Italy on the reform path pursued by Monti, which is aimed at defusing a debt crisis that threatens the euro zone.